MobilityData/gtfs-validator/docs/USAGE.md

 ...which will:
  1. Search for a GTFS dataset located at `relative/path/to/dataset.zip`
  1. Validate the GTFS data and output the results to the directory located at `relative/output/path`.
- 1. Export the validation report to `JSON` by default.
+ 1. Export the validation and system errors reports to `JSON` by default.
 This folder will contain a single `.json` file with information related to the validation process.
-The validation report will be named as `report.json`.
+The validation report will be named as `report.json` and the system errors report can be found under the name of `system_errors.json`.

 ### on a hosted GTFS zip file at a URL
 Sample usage: